jsloyer/jsloyer/content/post/apple-airplay-udm.md

 +++

 # Background
 As a follow on from a [previous post](/apple-airplay-usg) I discussed how to enable the IGMP Proxy in the USG product line to permit cross VLAN mDNS traffic.
 In the UDM/UDM-Pro line its a bit different.
 There is `config.gateway.json` file anymore.
-There are multiple workarounds out there to run Docker contaienrs to add in extra functionality, however this is not one of them.
+There are multiple workarounds out there to run Docker containers to add in extra functionality, however this is not one of them.

 If you are looking to bypass your AT&T gateway then you will need to head down the Docker path, but if you are looking for just Airplay across VLAN's you have arrived at the correct article.